nagix/mini-tokyo-3d-toei/USER_GUIDE-en.md

 Click or tap the clock icon button to switch the real-time mode on or off (the icon is in light blue when it is on).

-When real-time mode is on, trains and airplanes are displayed on the map according to the actual operation at the current time.
-Because it uses real-time information, the location on the map will change accordingly if there is a train delay or flight schedule change.
+When real-time mode is on, trains, buses and airplanes are displayed on the map according to the actual operation at the current time.
+Because it uses real-time information, the location on the map will change accordingly if there is a train and bus delay or flight schedule change.

 When the real-time mode is off, you can enjoy the operation of the trains going back and forth on each route as if you were watching the movement of the model trains.